memphis-tools/oc_projet10_rest_framework/README.md

    ![Screenshot](oc_projet10_postman_env_development.png)

-8. Test the project
+6. Test the project

     To facilitate tests without updating the ACCESS_TOKEN_LIFETIME in settings file, you can use these instructions.

-    The only difference between the main settings.py and the tests_settings.py is the ACCESS_TOKEN_LIFETIME duration.

     You will need first to create a virtual-env (with 'venv' or 'poetry') as describe above.
+Then:

     `export DJANGO_ENVIRONMENT=TESTS`